sharansethi/ISS-Tracker/ISS-tracker/README.md

 Replace `[container_id]` with the actual ID of the running container.
 You can find it by running `docker ps`.

 Expected output will show the test results, indicating pass or fail statuses for each test case.

+## Project Significance
+- **Educational Tool**: Serves as an engaging tool for educators and students to explore and understand the dynamics of the ISS's orbit around Earth.
+- **Open Data Advocacy**: Demonstrates the practical use of open data provided by space agencies, promoting transparency and accessibility in space exploration data.
+- **Real-Time Tracking**: Provides the public with a real-time connection to space exploration efforts, fostering a sense of participation and interest in ongoing space missions.